apache/accumulo-website/_docs-unreleased/development/iterators.md

 ## Best practices

-Because of the flexibility that the `SortedKeyValueInterface` provides, it doesn't directly disallow many implementations which are poor design decisions.
+Because of the flexibility that the [SortedKeyValueInterface] provides, it doesn't directly disallow many implementations which are poor design decisions.
 The following are some common recommendations to follow and pitfalls to avoid in Iterator implementations.

 #### Avoid special logic encoded in Ranges

 Commonly, granular Ranges that a client passes to an Iterator from a `Scanner` or `BatchScanner` are unmodified.
-If a `Range` falls within the boundaries of a Tablet, an Iterator will often see that same Range in the `seek` method.
-However, there is no guarantee that the `Range` will remain unaltered from client to server.
-As such, Iterators should *never* make assumptions about the current state/context based on the `Range`.
+If a [Range] falls within the boundaries of a Tablet, an Iterator will often see that same Range in the `seek` method.
+However, there is no guarantee that the [Range] will remain unaltered from client to server.
+As such, Iterators should *never* make assumptions about the current state/context based on the Range.

 The common failure condition is referred to as a "re-seek".
 In the context of a Scan, TabletServers construct the "stack" of Iterators and batch up Key-Value pairs to send back to the client.
 When a sufficient number of Key-Value